Apply Primer to Your Miniature

 Avoid spraying primer in conditions much cooler than room temperature.
 If you apply spray paint in the cold, you may find that the paint applies unevenly.
 You won't like the results.
 For those of us who live in areas where it gets pretty cold in the winter, I've found that spray-painting in a garage, even if not actually heated, often gives better results than doing so out in the cold.

 If you spray primer in a garage or other area where you don't want to get primer all over the place, you want to control overspray.
 You can do this with a simple cardboard box.
-Cut away one side and place the miniature inside.
-Overspray coats the box, which you don't care about.
+Cut away one side and place the miniature inside and then spray the miniature inside.

 If you've ever gotten spray on your sidewalk or a car in your garage (Sorry, Grandpa), you'll be happy for the extra few minutes you spend to keep overspray contained.